RetroReversing/retroReversing/pages/sega/WorkingAtSega.md

   - Which Software is he using?
 * Adrian Stevens - Technical Director
   - What development kit is he using?
-  - Normal PC connected to special cartridge in a normal sgea Genesis allows debugging.
+  - Normal PC connected to special cartridge in a normal SEGA Genesis allows debugging.
   - Demonstrates being able to pause and step through the game using the debugger on the pc.